-Students are permitted to repeat a course with a grade less than (D+) upon the approval of the College Dean and the availability of the course and seat.
-Students are not permitted to repeat the course at another institution or through Direct Study.
-In this case, the higher received grade will be posted on the student's CGPA.
+Upon the College Dean 's approval and the availability of the course and seat, students are allowed to repeat a course with a grade less than (D+).
+Students are not eligible to repeat the course at a different institution or by Independent Studies.
+In this case the higher grade earned is listed on the CGPA of the student.

-If the student registered for a Free Elective and did not pass or the course was removed from the program study plan, the student may study another Free Elective, upon the approval of the College Dean.
+If the student has registered for a Free Elective and has not passed or the course has been removed from the program study schedule, the student may study another Free Elective, after the College Dean 's approval.

-Students who possess a scholarship or financial aid should visit the Student Life Office prior to deciding to repeat a course as the University will not cover the monetary expenses of the repetition of any course at the University.
+Students with a scholarship or financial support shall contact the Office of Student Life before repeating a course, since the University does not cover the monetary costs of completing any course at the University.